Three Things to Do to Recover from Pain, Fog and Fatigue

 1. Restore your Sleep CycleAccording to Doctor Rodger Murphree, author of Treating and Beating Fibromyalgia & Chronic Fatigue Syndrome, sleep loss is one of the biggest contributors to chronic fatigue.
 A restful sleep restores your cells, affects your stress coping mechanism and you are more likely to feel less anxious and depressed.

-Before I found out I had the MTHFR genetic mutation, I was misdiagnosed with fibromyalgia by a previous doctor, so I contacted Dr. Murphree at the onset of this syndrome after reading his book, since I was looking for alternative solutions, besides prescribed medication to feel better.
+Before I discovered I had an MTHFR genetic mutation, I was misdiagnosed with fibromyalgia by a previous doctor, so I contacted Dr. Murphree at the onset of this syndrome after reading his book.
+I needed alternative solutions besides prescribed medication to feel better.
 If you're wondering, "What's wrong with prescribed medication?"
 I have to say that although I'm not always opposed to pharmaceutical medicine, my body does not always metabolize them well.
 Could my methylation issues be a contributing factor?
 That is still unknown, but having read the side effects of Ambien and other sleep medications, I wanted to find a more natural approach before I turned to that.

 At the time, I was going through ridiculous amounts of stress and getting only 2-4 hours of sleep.
 Let me tell you, that I do not do well with such little sleep.
 I was moody, my hair was falling, and I couldn't concentrate.
 Dr. Murphree's focus was not only to ensure that I got 7-8 hours of sleep, but that I got into a deep sleep state in order to feel better.
 He explained that although quantity mattered, quality of sleep mattered more, so he prescribed the following supplements right before bedtime: